 10. How Involved Will You Be In The Transaction Process?

-Meanwhile, other brokers will be more involved in helping to negotiate the terms of the deal.
-These brokers, known as buyers’ broker, work on behalf of the buyers to get the best possible price and terms for their clients.
 While the seller’s agent works for the seller, the buyer’s agent works for the buyer.
 This implies that they’ll be looking out for the buyer’s greatest interests and perhaps even able to negotiate a lower purchase price.
-If you’re selling your commercial property, it’s important to be aware of the buyer’s agent’s role in preparing you for negotiations.
+If you’re selling your commercial property, knowing the buyer agent’s role in preparing you for negotiations is important.

 11. What Strategies Do You Recommend For Sellers In Today’s Market?

-If you’re considering selling your commercial real estate, it’s important to choose a real estate broker who understands the current market and knows how to craft strategies to help you get the best possible price for your property.
 With so much unpredictability in today’s world market, predicting what will happen to the real estate market in the next months might be challenging.
-However, by working with an experienced agent, you can be confident that you’re getting expert advice on pricing, staging, and marketing your commercial real estate to potential buyers.
-With the right approach, you can maximize your chances of a successful sale – even in today’s challenging market
+However, by working with an experienced agent, you will be confident that you’re getting expert advice on pricing, staging, and marketing your commercial real estate to potential buyers.

 12. What Is The Most Common Type Of Client You Typically Work With?